CE Marking Directive

-CE marking identifies a product as conforming to European Directives.
-When a manufacturer affixes a CE mark to their product they are declaring compliance with ALL RELEVANT European Directives.
+CE marking identifies a product as conforming to one or more European Directives.
+When a manufacturer affixes a CE mark logo to their product they are declaring compliance with ALL RELEVANT European Directives.

-When did the CE mark start to be used?
+When did the CE mark logo start to be used?

-E marking for instruments began on the 1st of January 1996.
-From then a CE mark must be carried by all electronic equipment sold within the European Economic Area.
+CE marking for instruments began on the 1st of January 1996.
+From then a CE mark logo must be carried by all electronic equipment sold within the European Economic Area.
 The regulations do not apply retrospectively.

 What does a CE mark look like?